 Collins continued his outstanding all-around play in Chicago, leading the White Sox to the 1917 World Series title despite batting under .300 for a full season (at .289) for the first time in his career.
 In 1919, Collins hit .319 and stole a league-best 33 bases in leading the White Sox back to the World Series – a team known forever as the Black Sox after eight players were accused of throwing the Fall Classic.
 Collins was never implicated in the scandal.

 Collins thrived with the introduction of the lively ball in 1920, recording career-bests of 228 hits and a .372 batting average.
 He continued to post batting averages well over .300 and managed the White Sox from the end of the 1924 season through the 1926 season – finishing with records better than .500 in each season.
 In 1923 and 1924, Collins finished second in the AL MVP voting.

 In 1925, Collins became just the sixth person to join the 3,000-hit club – and the last for the next 17 seasons.

-Collins is one of only four players in modern baseball history with more than 500 steals and a .400 on-base percentage (.424, which ranks 11th among modern players).
+Collins is one of only five players in history with more than 500 steals and a .400 on-base percentage.